 We don’t use capital letters in these cases:

-For the names of the seasons:
+Names of the seasons:

 spring, summer, autumn, winter.